HiDefTextiles/HiDefKnits/README.md

 ###### If the case of a cooperative, describe the nature of the partnership and value for the project.
 Please describe the role of all partners project.
 Describe cooperation both with domestic and foreign partners.

-The collaboration with **University of Iceland** is to auto-generate knitting garments that would be considered aesthetically pleasing.
-Dr. Tómas Philip Rúnarsson, professor at University of Iceland, will supervise a masters student in computational engineering (position to be advertised for the school year 2017-18).
-The research project is machine learning based on identifying and extrapolating key features that identify with popular patterns on Ravelry.
-The feature can be text sentiments analysis in conjunction with image pattern analysis.
-Dr. Helga Ingimundardóttir of HiDef: Knits, will co-supervise the MSc student.
-The objective is to publish and present the research at the conference series Learning and Intelligent Optimization (LION), and submit a paper to an ISI publication such as Journal of Heuristics.

-Páll Kr.
-Pálsson is our contact at **GLÓFI**, a commercial knitting manufacturer in Iceland.
-Glófi produces mostly for its own brand, VARMA, but also for other designers and companies under their brands such as Cintamani, Farmers Market, Vík Prjónsdóttir, Andrea by Andrea and Júniform.
-Our collaboration with Glófi will help us scale-up and meet the needs of commercial knitting manufacturers.

 **Ragnheiður “*Ragga*” Eiríksdóttir** has agreed to be a beta-tester for HiDef: Knits (cf. [enclosed](RANNIS/coop_Ragga.pdf) declaration of cooperation) with emphasis on pattern readability meant for handknitting.